- A.S. Computer Science, Franklin University,https://www.franklin.edu/degrees/associates/computer-science, accessed October 2018

 Online Associate Degrees in Computer Science

-Online associate's degree programs in computer technology offer a versatile introduction to the IT field, with career training in computer applications for the business environment.
-Graduates develop a broad skill set in technology platforms, databases, graphical applications, spreadsheets, and operating systems.
-Courses may include computer programming, Computer Information Systems (CIS), network administration, and other information technology topics.
+Online associate degree programs in computer science can offer a versatile introduction to the IT field, and typically focus on as hands-on practice in computer applications for the business environment.
+Programs are usually designed to help students develop a broad skill set in technology platforms, databases, graphical applications, spreadsheets, and operating systems.

 Online Bachelor's Degrees in Computer Science

 What can I expect to learn in an online bachelor's degree program?

 The coursework for an online bachelor's degree program in computer science covers a range of topics and can give students the opportunity to build a varied skill set.

 Typical duration: Up to four years of full-time study

 General prerequisites: High school diploma or equivalent

 Typical coursework: The curriculum generally focuses on programming languages, mathematics, data structures, logic and computation, and computer architecture.
 Students can learn design, development, support and management of hardware, software, and systems integration.
 Courses may include:

 You may have to complete a practicum as a part of your program requirements.